appcelerator-modules/ti.omniture/documentation/index.md

 ## Dependencies

-This module requires iOS 4.3 or later.
+This iOS module requires iOS 4.3 or later.
+This Android module Requires Android 2.0 or later.

 ## Omniture Resources

+* [AppMeasurement 3.x for iOS][AppMeasurementIOS]
-* [AppMeasurement 3.x for iOS][AppMeasurement]
+* [AppMeasurement 3.x for Android][AppMeasurementAndroid]
 * Test Mobile Applications using [Bloodhound][Bloodhound]

 ## Getting Started